Candy Pop (Twice song): Music video

 It features the nine members as cartoon singers in a candy-coated realm, filming on set of a music video that a human girl is watching.
 They see the girl who looks lonely and sad, and want to encourage her.
-With the help of the animated character of Park Jin-young, Twice transforms into human, escapes the candy land and heads to the human world in a candy car to meet the girl.
+With the help of the animated character of Park Jin-young, Twice transforms into humans, escapes the candy land and heads to the human world in a candy car to meet the girl.

 The music video ranked at No. 6 on 2018 YouTube's Top Trend Music Video in Japan, the group's second song on the list.

 Promotion

 "Candy Pop" and "Brand New Girl" were first performed during Twice Showcase Live Tour 2018 "Candy Pop", which began on January 19, 2018, in Seto, Aichi.
 "Candy Pop" was also performed on Music Station on February 2.
 "Candy Pop" and "Brand New Girl" were also featured on TBS's Count Down TV on February 3 and 10, respectively.